mnguyen0226/coding-interview/src/practices/c/README.md

-# Solution to all challenges
+# Solution to all warm-up challenges

 ## Challenge 1:
 ```